 Mark Linsenmayer has lived in Madison, WI since 2000, has two kids, and works from home writing about transportation research.
 He’s got a band called New People, a big catalog of work with previous bands, and dabbles in fiction (read this).
 When in grad school for philosophy, he mostly studied continental philosophy and philosophy of mind, with interests in phenomenology and explanations of consciousness.
 He more recently taught an ethics course for several semesters at Lakeland College.

-After growing up as an Air Force brat, Seth Paskin went to Reed College in Portland, OR for undergrad and UT @ Austin in 1992 for grad school.
-After taking a leave of absence from his dissertation, he never went back and has spent 12 years in various roles in the technology industry.
-Seth is strongly committed to the Austin community, recently retiring from the Board of Crime Prevention Institute, an area non-profit that serves ex-offenders.
-In grad school he focused on German philosophy, particularly Martin Heidegger, and spent some time looking at the intersection of Jewish and Western thought.
+After growing up as an Air Force brat Seth Paskin went to Reed College in Portland, OR for undergrad and UT @ Austin in 1992 for grad school.
+Taking a leave of absence from his dissertation he never went back and has spent 16 years in various roles in the technology industry.
+Seth is strongly committed to the Austin community, previously serving on the Board of an offender re-entry NGO and currently on the Advisory Board of African Leadership Bridge.
+In grad school he focused on German philosophy, particularly Martin Heidegger and spent some time looking at the intersection of Jewish and Western thought.

 Wes Alwan (firstname.lastname@example.org) lives in Boston, Massachusetts, where he works at home as a writer and researcher.
 Born in Savannah, GA, he spent part of his childhood in England and Ireland, and has also lived in Maryland, Texas, Manhattan, Maine, and Virginia.
 In grad school he focused on Ancient philosophy and then Kant and Nietzsche.
 For his undergraduate degree he attended a small liberal arts (“great books”) school in Annapolis Maryland, called St. John’s college, where he studied the history of science and mathematics, philosophy, and comparative literature.